mirthturtle/shimari-extension/README.md

 ## Installation

+Clone this repo.
 Open your [Chrome Extensions](chrome://extensions/) panel and turn on Developer Mode.
 Click "Load Unpacked" and select the `mirthex` folder.

 ### Features

-- Resign effects: More visually stunning Resigns on OGS
+- Gameover effects: More visually stunning Gameovers on OGS.
+Great for streamers!
 - Discipline helpers: Not allowed to start new OGS games unless you've
   - recently reviewed a game
   - recently completed the Pregame Focus.